anupdsouza/anupdsouza.github.io/_posts/2024-05-03-gemini-firebase-extension.md

 ![image](/assets/images/post17/p17-34.png)

 * In the `Configure extension` step, change the Gemini API Provider from `Google AI` to `Vertex AI`.
 If you choose `Google AI`, you will need to enter the Gemini API secret key in the next field.
 The next few fields show the Gemini model that will be used i.e. `gemini-pro`, the Firestore collection path i.e. `generate` & the `prompt` & `response` fields.
 The collection path is the Firestore database path where all chats will be stored as `documents`, while the `prompt` & `response` fields will hold the messages sent to & responses received from the Gemini API.
 You will see these over the next few steps.
+You can change the collection path to something else, say `chat`.
+Just remember it though as we will need it in the iOS app.

 ![image](/assets/images/post17/p17-35.png)